SanjoSolutions/projects/mmog/README.md

 ## Note on licensing

-Some assets (graphics) are licensed under a different license than the license in the file LICENSE.
+Some assets (graphics) are licensed under a different license than the license in the file "LICENSE".
 See `public/credits.html`.

 ## How to deploy